 Using Formative Assessment Data Addressing Unfinished Learning in Mathematics

-Using the recommendations from NCTM and NCSM, Moving Forward: Mathematics Learning in the Era of COVID-19, AERO provided a summer online session to NESA schools, "Using Mathematics Critical Areas to Address Unfinished Learning and Deepen Student Mathematical Understanding", to support schools in addressing Recommendations 1 and 2.
+Using the recommendations from NCTM and NCSM, Moving Forward: Mathematics Learning in the Era of COVID-19, AERO provided a Summer Math Series to NESA schools, "Using Mathematics Critical Areas to Address Unfinished Learning and Deepen Student Mathematical Understanding", to support schools in addressing Recommendations 1 and 2.